Kamala Harris makes an immigration pitch in Arizona as she fights to gain ground in the Sun Belt

 Her effort to address immigration — a political liability that has dogged Harris for most of her vice presidency — head-on in the critical battleground state is part of a broader push from her campaign to make gains in Sun Belt states that had become increasingly out of reach with Joe Biden at the top of the ticket.

 Trump and his allies, who had long hammered Biden over the influx of migrants during his term, are now shifting their attacks to Harris.
-Kari Lake, who is running against Democratic Rep. Ruben Gallego for an open Senate seat in Arizona, unveiled an ad late last week bashing Gallego for supporting what the ad calls Biden's and Harris’ “radical border agenda,” featuring repeated clips of the vice president chortling.
+Kari Lake, who is running against Democratic Rep. Ruben Gallego for the open Senate seat in Arizona, bashes Gallego in a recent ad for supporting Biden's and Harris’ “radical border agenda,” featuring repeated clips of the vice president chortling.

 “It’s very easy for us to segue and switch our sights and focus on her,” said Dave Smith, Pima County’s Republican party chairman.

-But Harris has been courting the state’s fast-growing Latino population with a new ad of her own, highlighting how Harris, the daughter of immigrants from India and Jamaica, rose to the highest echelons of American politics.
+But Harris has been courting the state’s fast-growing Latino population and released a new ad of her own, highlighting how Harris, the daughter of immigrants from India and Jamaica, rose to the highest echelons of American politics.

-And, as she has done in other campaign stops, Harris infused the theme of “freedom” throughout her remarks, especially as it came to voting rights, gun restrictions, LBGT rights and access to abortion.
+And, as she has done in other campaign stops, Harris during the rally infused the theme of “freedom” throughout her remarks, especially as it came to voting rights, gun safety, LBGT rights and access to abortion.

 “Arizona, ours is a fight for the future and it is a fight for freedom,” Harris said, who had walked out on the stage as Beyonce's “Freedom" blared throughout Desert Diamond Arena.

+“Her message to me, it wasn’t just hope, but renewed faith in democracy, that we can do this,” Zeno said.

-The rally was held in a state represented by Democrat Mark Kelly in the U.S. Senate, whom Harris passed over as a running mate.
-The former astronaut and gun control advocate had been a top contender for running mate.
-He's won two tough races in politically divided Arizona.
+Arizona is represented by Democrat Mark Kelly in the U.S. Senate, who has won two tough races in the politically divided states and whom Harris passed over as a running mate this week.

-In passing over Kelly, Harris may have also lost the chance to win over people like Gonzalo Leyva, a 49-year-old landscaper in Phoenix.
+In choosing Walz over Kelly, Harris may have lost the chance to win over people like Gonzalo Leyva, a 49-year-old landscaper in Phoenix.
 Leyva plans to vote for Trump but says he would have backed a Harris-Kelly ticket.

 “I prefer Kelly like 100 times,” said Leyva, a lifelong Democrat who became an independent at the beginning of Trump’s term in office.
 “I don’t think he’s that extreme like the other guys.”